ghwtx/myreads-gw/README.md

 - **Three Book Shelves**: Organize books into "Currently Reading," "Want to Read," and "Read"
 - **Search Functionality**: Search for books by title or author in a full-screen search overlay
 - **Book Management**: Easily move books between shelves or remove them from your library
-- **Responsive Design**: Optimized for desktop and laptop monitors
-- **Real-time Updates**: Changes are reflected immediately in the UI with optimistic updates
-- **Graceful Error Handling**: Automatic recovery from failed API requests

 ## Getting Started